Birmingham-Hoover Metro Area Report

 Birmingham-Hoover Component Index Analysis

-- Industry Hiring: The metro’s hiring index dropped 7.3-points this quarter to reach a moderately negative 41.7.
-Only 12.5 percent of panelists expect to increase hiring this quarter, while twice as many expect to decrease compared to Q2 2023.
+- Industry Hiring: Birmingham–Hoover’s hiring index was also 50.0 this quarter, 5.8 points below last quarter’s moderately expansionary outlook.
+Just over 25 percent of panelists expect to increase hiring this quarter, while the same percentage expect to decrease hiring compared to last quarter.

 Birmingham-Hoover Response Breakdown